Gohla/pibs/src/0_intro/1_setup/index.md

 However, later on in the tutorial we will also create an additional package (for unit testing utilities), so we need to set up a Rust _workspace_ that supports multiple packages.

 Therefore, first create a `pibs` directory, which will serve as the workspace directory of the project.
-This does not have to be called `pibs`, you can use a different name.
+This does not have to be called `pibs`, you can use a different name, but this tutorial will use `pibs`.
 Then create the `pibs/Cargo.toml` file with the following contents:

 ```toml,